-Under international humanitarian law, both during international and internal armed conflicts, children benefit from protection on two levels: first, as members of the civilian population in general, and second, as a vulnerable category deserving specific protection.
-Article 38 paragraph 5 of the Geneva Convention IV states that, while protected
+Under international humanitarian law, both during international and internal armed conflicts, children benefit from protection on two levels: first, as members of the civilian population in general and second, as a vulnerable category deserving specific protection.
+Article 38 paragraph 5 of the Geneva Convention IV states that, while protected civilians should in principle receive the same treatment as aliens in time of peace, children under 15 years are to benefit from any preferential treatment accorded to the corresponding categories of the native population.

-Additionally, in terms of general principles, Article 77 paragraph 1 of Protocol I states that "children are to be the object of special respect and shall be protected against any form of indecent assault.
-The Parties to the conflict are to provide them with the care and aid they require."
+Additionally, in terms of general principles, Article 77, paragraph 1 of Protocol I states that 'children are to be the object of special respect and shall be protected against any form of indecent assault.
+The Parties to the conflict are to provide them with the care and aid they require.'
 This protection is understood to be applicable for all children, without exception, who are victims of international armed conflict.
-Note: the same protection is accorded by Article 4.3 of Protocol II relating to the Protection of Victims of Non-International Armed Conflicts.

-Author: Katharina Samara International Council of Voluntary Agencies (ICVA)
+Note: the same protection is accorded by Article 4.3 of Protocol II relating to the Protection of victims of non-international armed conflicts.
+Author: Katharina Samara, International Council of Voluntary Agencies.